onestardao/WFGY/TensionUniverse/BlackHole/Q127_data_entropy_truth_synthetic_worlds.md

    * Generalisation:

      * performance on held out tasks that rely on the same latent backbone but are not directly seen during training.

+The goal is not to prove safety.
+It is to demonstrate that Q127 style encodings can be used to detect and reduce illusion dominated regimes in practical systems.

 ### 7.4 60-second reproduction protocol